 Advice For Landlords:

-- Conduct thorough character and reference checks on anyone you are not sure of.
+- Conduct thorough character and reference checks on anyone you are not sure of, irrespective of how they present themselves to you initially.
 Psychopaths will always have skeletons in the closet and unsavory things from their past they are hiding from you.

 - Take repeated complaints from trusted other tenants seriously.
 Psychopaths can appear to be fun loving and hedonistic but can create a distressing and oppressive environment for others if they want to.